Paweł Zatorski

-Paweł Zatorski (born 21 June 1990) is a Polish professional volleyball player who plays as a libero for Asseco Resovia and the Poland national team.
-Zatorski took part in 3 Olympic Games (Rio 2016, Tokyo 2020 and Paris 2024, winning a silver medal at the latter), and is a two–time World Champion (2014, 2018) and the 2021 Champions League winner with ZAKSA.
+Paweł Zatorski (born 21 June 1990) is a Polish professional volleyball player who plays as a libero for Asseco Resovia.
+Zatorski is a former member of the Poland national team; he took part in 3 Olympic Games (Rio 2016, Tokyo 2020 and Paris 2024, winning a silver medal at the latter), and is a two–time World Champion (2014, 2018) and the 2021 Champions League winner with ZAKSA.

 Personal life

 On 10 September 2016, he married Agnieszka Ludkiewicz.
 In February 2017, he graduated from the Academy of Management and Administration in Opole with master's degree in sports marketing.
 On 9 August 2017, their son Samuel was born.
 On 4 July 2019, his second child, a son Maksymilian was born.

 Career

 Club

 Zatorski is an alumnus of Skra Bełchatów.
 He represented the second team of the club from Bełchatów.
 In that time, he won two titles of the Polish Champion (as a cadet and junior).
 In 2008, he moved to AZS Częstochowa and debuted in the top Polish volleyball league – PlusLiga.
 In 2010, he returned to PGE Skra Bełchatów.
 He spent four seasons in Skra, winning two medals of the Club World Championship – silver in 2010 and bronze in 2012, silver medal of the Champions League, two Polish Cups (2011, 2012), and two Polish Champion titles in 2011 and 2014.
 On 6 May 2014, it was officially announced that Zatorski had signed a contract with ZAKSA Kędzierzyn-Koźle for the next two seasons.
 On 26 April 2016, he won his third title of the Polish Champion, this time with ZAKSA.
 On 2 May 2016, it was announced that Zatorski extended his contract for the next two seasons (until 2018).